 Top Pick

-The Winkbed is our top pick for back sleepers.
-Its incredible, well-rounded performance, price, and firmness options make it a great choice for those who prefer sleeping on their back (as well as all other positions).
+The Sapira is our top pick for back sleepers.
+Its incredible, well-rounded performance (top 1%), price, and medium-firm feel make it a great choice for those who prefer sleeping on their back (as well as all other positions).

 The 7 Best Mattresses for Back Sleepers

-- Saatva Latex Hybrid – Best Latex Mattress
+- Saatva Latex Hybrid – Best Natural / Organic

 Our Testing & Selection Process